Welcome to the official website of the

 Rural Conservative Movement

 His victory was met with resigned, weary acceptance by the British people with not one shred of jubilation in sight.
-But the anger and sense of despair did, of course, erupt into violence on the streets when yet another atrocity was committed by a young man with an immigrant background, this time in Southport.
+The pervading anger and sense of despair soon erupted into violence on the streets when yet another atrocity was committed by a young man with an immigrant background, this time in Southport.
 Horrifyingly, those who took part in the subsequent riots and even more chillingly, those who merely commented approvingly on social media, received knocks on the door from police.
 Many were arrested and some jailed for their conduct.
 Never before in the modern era save in a time of war, has a “free country” like Britain (remember when we used to call it that) sought to imprison people for merely expressing outspoken views in public.

 Robert J Davies